cleberMargarida/massTransit-dotnetmicroservices/README.md

 ![](/docs/docker-compose-orchestration.png)

-* The publisher will publish every minute messages for the type Message
+* The publisher will publish every second messages for the type Message

 * RabbitMQ will distribute the messages